lg/lg.io/_posts/2015-07-05-revised-and-much-faster-run-your-own-highend-cloud-gaming-service-on-ec2.markdown

 1. Download and install version 347.88 of the [GeForce GTX TITAN X driver package](http://www.geforce.com/drivers/results/83080) for Windows 8.1.
 Only the GeForce package contains the latest drivers for the GRID cards.
 If you get an error when installing the drivers that says it couldn't detect a GeForce card, you're not in Remote Desktop as an `admin session`.
 Reboot when asked.
 Note that the latest version of the drivers sometimes cause Windows not to be able to restart.
 ![Geforce Titan for Windows 8.1 64-bit](/assets/geforcetitan.png)

 1. The GRID cards have an optimization Steam can use which can offload the H.264 video encoding to the GPU.
 We need to enable this though.
-Sign up for a developer account with NVidia and download and extract the [GRID SDK](https://developer.nvidia.com/grid-app-game-streaming).
-In the `bin` directory run the following (using a Command Prompt): `NvFBCEnable.exe -enable -noreset`.
+Download NvFBCEnable from [here](/assets/NvFBCEnable.zip) and run the following (using a Command Prompt): `NvFBCEnable.exe -enable -noreset`.
 Reboot again.

 1. In order to make games actually use the video card, you'll need to completely remove the default display driver.
 Open up Device Manager, and a) disable the `Microsoft Basic Display Adapter`, b) uninstall it and c) run the following in a Command Prompt.
 Run each command undividually.
 Reboot afterwards.